Forensics: The Intersection of Science And The Law

 The FBI made the arrest even though the latent print examiners for the Spanish National Police notified them three weeks prior to the lawyer’s arrest that they had concluded that the print did not belong to him.
 (Prior to his arrest, FBI agents entered the attorney’s home without his knowledge under the authority of the Patriot Act, arousing the family’s suspicion of bolting the wrong lock on their way out and by leaving trace evidence – a shoe impression on a rug that did not match any family member’s shoes.
 Subsequently, in an FBI raid, agents took the attorney’s computers, modem, safe deposit key and papers including what they termed “Spanish documents” – which later apparently turned out to be the Spanish homework of one of the attorney’s children.)
 The federal government ended up settling the civil claim of the lawyer, his wife and three children for close to $2 million.

 Despite its popularity in the film industry, gunshot residue (which is technically in the category of trace evidence) is not one of the strongest areas of forensic science and has been the cause of mistaken testimony and wrongful convictions.
 Microscopic comparison of fired bullets and expended cartridge casings, on the other hand, is a more reliable science.
 Striations (scratches) on fired bullets are unique to every firearm, as are the corresponding marks left on expended cartridge casings.
 Even when the suspected firearm has not been seized, the characteristics of a bullet or casing can still be very important to the case.
 For example, 6 groove, right-hand twist rifling on a bullet of a specific caliber can sometimes identify the manufacturer of the firearm, or at least eliminate many manufacturers (hopefully eliminating any firearms ever owned by your client).
+DNA testing of firearms, as well as cartridge casings left at the scene of homicides, sometimes proves very effective in identifying the shooter.

 Homicides are not the only cases involving large amounts of blood spatter evidence; we see it in incidents involving knives, broken bottles and even fist fights.
 The re-creation of an incident from blood spatter is not nearly as precise as some of the above types of forensic evidence, but it can be useful.
 A good blood spatter expert – the good ones readily acknowledge the lack of scientific certainty in this analysis – can examine the crime scene photographs and the blood stained clothing and help you understand the probability of how many blows were struck, whether it was with the left hand or right hand, what kind of weapon may have been used, the distance of the parties from the blood stained wall or floor, etc.

-If at all possible, we go to the crime scene, with an expert, right away, but often our expert has to rely on the photos and observations of law enforcement.
+If at all possible, we go to the crime scene, with an expert, right away; but often our expert has to rely on the photos and observations of law enforcement.
 In one recent case, the homeowners of the crime scene had their blood-stained carpet steam cleaned within hours after the police left.
-[The DA's office later sent our client the bill.]
-In that case, which involved a multi-person melee at a crowded party and serious injuries, no blood samples were collected from any of the many blood spots on the carpet - so there was no way of knowing who bled where.
+[The DA’s office later sent our client the bill.]
+In that case, which involved a multi-person melee at a crowded party and serious injuries, no blood samples were collected from any of the many blood spots on the carpet – so there was no way of knowing who bled where.

 The CSI Effect